kylewang1999/kylewang1999.github.io/_pages/about.md

   - /about.html
 ---

-I'm a researcher-want-to-be, with interest in deep learning and computer vision.
+I'm a researcher-want-to-be, with interest in 2D/3D perception and robotics.

+I like to document my studying progress and post my notes.
+Please see the ['lear with me'](./learn_with_me.md) section for my notes.

-## News (WI22)
+## News

-What I'll work on in the following 2-3 months.

-**Coursework in progress**:

-- CSE251B Neural network and pattern recognition.
-- CSE203B Convex optimization.
-- CSE167 Intro to computer graphics.
-(Yes, yes I'm a graduate student taking an undergrad class ...)

-**Beyond the class room**: (Coursework is lots of load already.
-Let me think about this...)
+Please stay tuned 。。。 😇

 ## Non-academic Aspect

 Yes, a CS graduate student can have a life!
-(except when they cannot...)
+(except when course gets busy...)

 <img src="../images/ball_20230206.gif"  width="400">

 I'm an active person and a basketball lover.
-I usually play at either Main Gym or RIMAC in the afternoon: join me and have a couple of nice runs! ([open rec hours](https://recreation.ucsd.edu/open-rec/)).
+I usually play at either Main Gym or RIMAC in the afternoon: join me and have a couple of nice runs!